kevindoran/micronet/docs/task_list.md

 is to copy the code from EfficientNet, update the header according to the license requirements and to add a new split, like how dataset/imagenet_old.py does it.

+28. Determine good values for decay_rate and weight_decay.